gta5-map/Social-Club-API-cheat-sheet/docs/garage.rst

 .. http:get:: /member/(socialclub_name)/games/gtav/api/garage/gtaonline/(car_id)

-  This will also show additional the specs of the car (acceleration, handling, braking, etc.) as well as the car lights (Xeon/Non-xeon), suspension and more.
+  This will also show additional specs of the car (acceleration, handling, braking, etc.) as well as the mod information about lights (xeon/non-xeon), suspension and more.
 Make sure to replace "[0-9]" with a number between 0 and 9.
-At the moment I don't know how to access cars from the different garages.
+The numbers represent the order of the previously used cars (like the iFruit app).

   **Example request**: